How to Build a Connector SDK Connector with Visual Studio Code and GitHub Copilot

 Create a new folder for the project along with the following files:

 This folder structure should ensure compatibility with Connector SDK.
-See our Connector SDK Setup Guide and Project Structure Best Practices documentation for more details.
+See our Connector SDK Setup Guide and Project Structure documentation for more details.

 See our How to Create a Project Folder documentation if you need in-depth instructions.